LakshMundhada/Real-Time-Fraudulent-Transaction-Analytics-Pipeline/README.md

 ## Overview

-The Real Time Credit Card Fraud Transaction Analytics Pipeline is a comprehensive solution designed to detect fraudulent transactions in real-time by analyzing both historical and streaming transaction data.
-This project utilizes various AWS services and open-source technologies to process, analyze, visualize, and monitor credit card transactions efficiently.
+The Real Time Credit Card Fraud Transaction Analytics Pipeline is a comprehensive solution designed to detect real-time fraudulent transactions by analysing historical and streaming transaction data.
+This project utilizes various AWS services and open-source technologies to efficiently process, analyze, visualize, and monitor credit card transactions.

+## Description

+This project integrates historical data stored in Amazon S3 with streaming data sourced from Confluent Kafka using Apache Spark.
+Leveraging Spark's powerful processing capabilities, the system applies predefined conditions to distinguish between fraudulent and genuine transactions in real time.
+The processed data is then written back to S3 for storage.

+To enable seamless data exploration and visualization, the project utilizes AWS Athena for SQL-based queries on the stored data.
+Furthermore, the insights gained from the processed data are visualized using Tableau, and connected to the data source through a specialized connector.

+To streamline the workflow and ensure reproducibility, the entire pipeline is automated using GitHub Actions, with infrastructure provisioning handled by CloudFormation templates (CFT).
+This end-to-end solution offers a robust, scalable, and automated framework for real-time fraud detection and actionable insights, enhancing decision-making processes.

 ## Key Components